CalmCreative/mymc/README.md

 # Features

 - Open, View, Edit & Delete Save Files
-- Import & Export .psu, .max file formats
+- Import & Export save files from and to .psu, .max file formats
 - macOS Dark Mode support
 - Includes GUI mode for ease of use